Irom Sharmila Chanu: Activism

-In 2011, she invited anti-corruption activist Anna Hazare to visit Manipur, and Hazare sent two representatives to meet with her.
+In 2011, anti-corruption activist Anna Hazare, sent two representatives to meet her.

-In September 2011, Communist Party of India (Marxist–Leninist) (CPI ML) openly stated its support for her and for repeal of AFSPA, calling for nationwide agitation.
+In September 2011, Communist Party of India (Marxist–Leninist) (CPI ML) stated its support for her and for repeal of AFSPA.

 Following that in October 2011, the Manipur Pradesh All India Trinamool Congress announced their support for Sharmila and called on party chief Mamata Banerjee to help repeal the AFSPA.
 Then in November, at the end of the eleventh year of her fast, Sharmila again called on Prime Minister Manmohan Singh to repeal the law.
 On 3 November 100 women formed a human chain in Ambari to show support for Sharmila, while other civil society groups staged a 24-hour fast in a show of solidarity.

-In 2011 the Save Sharmila Solidarity Campaign (SSSC) was launched to highlight Sharmila's struggle and in December 2011, Pune University announced a scholarship program for 39 female Manipuri students to take degree courses in honour of Irom Sharmila Chanu's 39 years of age.
+In 2011 the Save Sharmila Solidarity Campaign (SSSC) was launched to highlight Sharmila's struggle and in December 2011, Pune University announced a scholarship program for 39 female Manipuri students to take degree courses in honour of Sharmila's 39 years of age.

 She only met her mother once during the fast, as she believed that seeing her mother's anguish might have broken her resolve.
 She said "The day AFSPA is repealed I will eat rice from my mother's hand."

 On 28 March 2016, she was released from judicial custody as charges against her were rejected by a local court in Imphal.
 Sharmila kept her vow of neither entering her house nor meeting her mother until the government repeals AFSPA and went to continue her fast at Shahid Minar, Imphal on the same day of her release.
 She was again arrested by the police under the same charge of attempt to commit suicide by means of indefinite fast.

 End of the fast

-On 26 July 2016, Irom Sharmila, who had been on a hunger strike since 2000, announced that she would end her fast on 9 August 2017.
-She also announced that she would contest the next state elections in Manipur.

-The objective of her fast and entering politics is to fight for the removal of AFSPA as she has asserted "I will join politics and my fight will continue."
+On 26 July 2016, Sharmila, who had been on an intermittent hunger strike since 2000, announced that she would end her fast on 9 August 2017 and she would contest the next state elections in Manipur.
+She said "I will join politics and my fight will continue."